Mark Petchey

 Mark Rodney James Petchey (born 1 August 1970) is a former tennis player from England, who turned professional in 1988.

-He now works as a tennis commentator and analyst for Amazon Prime, ITV, the BBC, the Tennis Channel and others.
+He now works as a tennis commentator and analyst for Amazon Prime, ITV, the BBC, the Tennis Channel, Tennis Australia and others.
+Since early 2025, he has been coaching Emma Raducanu.

 Personal life

 Petchey was educated at Forest School, a private school in north-east London.

 His first coach was his father, Rod.

-Mark married Michelle on 5 July 1996 in Warwickshire: they have two daughters, Nicole and Myah.
+Mark married Michelle on 5 July 1996 in Warwickshire: they have two daughters.